anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #

-The other arguments for the tool can be found in [Ballgown Manual](https://www.bioconductor.org/packages/release/bioc/manuals/ballgown/man/ballgown.pdf)

 2. Deseq2

 It Uses negative binomial distribution for testing differential expression using R language.
 Some of the arguments to look into are given below.
+The other arguments for the tool can be found in [DESEQ2 Manual Page](https://bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf)
 #

 | Arguments | Description |